Sicilian Defence, Dragon Variation: Yugoslav Attack with 9.Bc4

 The purpose of 9.Bc4 is to prevent Black from playing the freeing move ...d6–d5.
 The variations resulting from this move are notorious for having been heavily analysed.
 In addition to covering d5, White's light-squared bishop helps cover White's queenside and controls the a2–g8 diagonal leading to Black's king.
-However, the bishop is exposed on c4 to an attack by a rook on c8, and usually has to retreat to b3, giving Black more time to organize his attack.
+However, the bishop is exposed on c4 to an attack by a rook on c8, and usually has to retreat to b3, giving more time for Black to organize an attack.
 Common in this line is an exchange sacrifice on c3 by Black to break up White's queenside pawns, and sacrifices to open up the long diagonal for Black's bishop on g7 are also common.
-An example of both ideas is the line 9.
-Bc4 Bd7 10.
-0-0-0 Rc8 11.
-Bb3 Ne5 12. h4 Nc4 13.
-Bxc4 Rxc4 14. h5 Nxh5 15. g4 Nf6 16.
-Bh6 Nxe4!
-17. Qe3 Rxc3!.
+An example of both ideas is the line 9.Bc4 Bd7 10.0-0-0 Rc8 11.Bb3 Ne5 12.h4 Nc4 13.Bxc4 Rxc4 14.h5 Nxh5 15.g4 Nf6 16.Bh6 Nxe4!
+17.Qe3 Rxc3!.

 The Soltis Variation was the main line of the Dragon up until the late 1990s.
 Garry Kasparov played the move three times in the 1995 World Championship against Viswanathan Anand, scoring two wins and a draw.
-The line goes 9.
-Bc4 Bd7 10.
-0-0-0 Rc8 11.
-Bb3 Ne5 12. h4 h5 (the key move, holding up White's kingside pawn advance).
-Other important deviations for Black are 12...
-Qa5 and 12...
-Nc4.
-More recently, White players have often avoided the Soltis by playing 12.
-Kb1, which has proven so effective that Black players have in turn tried to dodge this with 10...
-Rb8, known as the Chinese Dragon.
+The line goes 9.Bc4 Bd7 10.0-0-0 Rc8 11.Bb3 Ne5 12.h4 h5 (the key move, holding up White's kingside pawn advance).
+Other important deviations for Black are 12...Qa5 and 12...Nc4.
+More recently, White players have often avoided the Soltis by playing 12.Kb1, which has proven so effective that Black players have in turn tried to dodge this with 10...Rb8, known as the Chinese Dragon.

 Classical Variation: 6.Be2

-The Classical Variation, 6.
-Be2, is the oldest White response to the Dragon.
+The Classical Variation, 6.Be2, is the oldest White response to the Dragon.
 It is the second most common White response behind the Yugoslav Attack.
-After 6...
-Bg7, White has two main continuations:
+After 6...Bg7, White has two main continuations: